rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 ### Silence log output with Puma

-By default Puma will no longer print logs when running system specs.
+By default, Puma will no longer print logs when running system specs.

 ### Ability to manually turn off Active Record support